kontext-e/kontext-e.github.io/drafts/executable-architecture-documentation.md

 [How to keep architecture and it's documentation in sync](http://techblog.kontext-e.de/keeping-architecture-and-doc-in-sync/) how our PlantUML plug-in can be used.

-### Execute architecture tests
-from within MPS just like unit tests were executed within an IDE

 ### Current state
 architecture documentation with tightly integrated UML models in the same documents